isaac-trunorth/tru-rp/README.md

 # Starting

 - `podman machine start && podman start f3e4ae0f7156`
-- `podman start --all` or maybe `podman start f3e4ae0f7156`
+- `podman start --all` to get the id, then `podman start f3e4ae0f7156` where f3... is the id

 # Next

-- get timelogs:
+- get timelogs: (Add tests)
     - get by week end date
     - get by employee id
     - get by manager id